arslanmusaddiq/1DT308-Introductory-Project/labs/2_iot_traffic_light.md

 The first task is to create a traffic light with buttons, that is not connected to the internet.
 This task is done individually.

 The second task is to create a connected traffic light.
 This task task is done in groups of TWO students.
 Both students must be active during all steps of the assignment.
+You will need to collaborate with one other student and show that your IoT traffic light is communicating over the internet.

 ALERT!
 DURING THIS ASSIGNMENT NONE OF THE ARTIFACTS FROM THIS ASSIGNMENT MAY BE SHARED WITH OTHER STUDENT GROUPS.
 YOU MAY NOT ASK FOR HELP FROM OTHER STUDENT GROUPS, THINK OF THIS AS AN EXAM.
 YOU MAY GET HELP FROM A TEACHING ASSISTANT OR THE TEACHER.